Asset Tracking is the business in which RFID and NFC are used for the same purpose but also, they are very similar to each other.

 - Passive – The passive NFC device, for example, an NFC tag, contains information read by other devices.
 It cannot read any information on its own.
 It only transmits information to other devices.

-RFID and NFC are basically doing the same thing but technically they are different.
+RFID and NFC are basically doing the same thing in asset tracking but technically they are different.
 NFC is an advanced version of RFID you can say.

 Many of times RFID is beneficial and, in many cases, NFC is more appropriate.
 You can track your assets more keenly and accurately with NFC asset tracking.